firelab/Nelson_Model_Analysis/README.md

+## This repo documents the testing of various changes to the Nelson Dead Fuel Moisture Model
+NOTE: This is not an operational implementation of the Nelson model

 # Nelson_Model_Analysis

 This repository serves as a compilation of all the data and material used for the Nelson Model Analysis.